jpaulohe4rt/jpaulohe4rt/README.md

 My name  is  João  Paulo.
 Software Engineering Student at the Universidade de Brasília and member the He4rt Devs community.

-I live in Brasilia, Brazil and I am 18 years old.
+I live in Brasilia, Brazil and I have 18 years old.

 # Stack 💻